 Figures 20 and 21 illustrate the daily observed temperatures at the NOAA weather stations in Petoskey (at North Central Community College, or NCMC) and Pellston (at the county airport) in 2023 (dark blue line).
 This data is shown in comparison to the daily maximum temperatures (red line), daily normals temperature range, and daily minimum temperatures (light blue line) for the time period on record.
 Pellston Airport is located at least 15 miles east of Lake Michigan and is surrounded by flat, plain-like topography.
 Petoskey's NCMC is located within 1.25 miles of Lake Michigan.
 These factors influence the daily temperature range for each location.
-Because of its proximity to Lake Michigan, Petoskey and other lakeshore communities in Emmet County experience slightly warmer minimum temperatures and cooler maximum temperatures than Pellston and other communities located further inland from Lake Michigan.
+Because of its proximity to Lake Michigan, Petoskey experiences a smaller range in daily high and low temperatures in comparison to Pellston.
+In other words, Petoskey and other lakeshore communities in Emmet County experience slightly warmer minimum temperatures and cooler maximum temperatures than Pellston and other communities located further inland from Lake Michigan.